 IDL has developed three full-height turnstile options, ensuring there is one to suit every environment and security requirement.
 Find out which one would be the best solution for you here.

 “Security for security’s sake isn’t what I’m suggesting, and nor should it just be a vanity thing with you opting for the most impressive-looking solution”, continues Tony.
 “It’s no good having security measures which look impenetrable, if they don’t actually do the job they are intended for.”

 If you are designing a new security system for your building, you have the opportunity to create something which perfectly suits your requirements.
 There are many considerations, including the kind of environment you need to protect, the required level of security, the number of people – employees, visitors, temporary contractors – passing through on an average day, whether you want the turnstiles to be manned or not, integrations with other access control and security technologies, available space, design style, budget…the list is long.
 You can read more about how to choose the most suitable security turnstile here.

-Having a bank of security turnstiles at the front door will prevent unknown individuals from entering the building beyond reception, but this won’t prevent authorised individuals within your organisation – or approved external contractors such as service engineers or cleaners – from being able to access more sensitive areas of the facility.
-No matter how rigorous your background checks, a belt and braces approach is the most effective way to minimise any opportunists.
+Having a bank of security turnstiles at the front door will prevent unknown individuals from entering the building beyond reception, but won’t prevent authorised individuals within your organisation – or approved external contractors such as service engineers or cleaners – from being able to access more sensitive areas of the facility.
+No matter how rigorous your background checks, a belt and braces approach is the most effective way to minimise opportunistic crime.